 The lake is home to a population of around 400 hippos – so if you want to see these enormous creatures you have come to the right place!
 Taking a boat trip is an excellent way to see them close up – wallowing, half-submerged in the water.
 Boat trips can be organised from many of the lakeside lodges and campsites.
 At night they leave the water to graze on the lakeshore.
 At some lodges and campsites, you can see them grazing outside your windows or tents!
 Care needs to be taken as hippos are dangerous animals, and there have been several deaths recorded.

+Lake Naivasha acts as a drinking hole for zebras, buffaloes, waterbucks, impalas, and a range of other grazers.
 Good grazing around the shoreline of the lake attracts large herds of zebras year-round.
 They are easily spotted grazing in the farms and expansive grounds of the lodges and campsites that line Moi South Lake Road.
-As well as Crescent Island, the mountain bike safari through Hell’s Gate provides a great opportunity for spotting Burchell’s zebras.
-With visitors reporting fields full of zebras standing out against the spectacular landscape.
+If you want to get close to zebras your best bet is to head on a walking tour around Crescent Island.

 Cape buffalo – 25% of visitors (1/4) reported sightings

 Cape buffalo can be seen year-round, spending their time grazing the floodplains around the lake.
 Both Sanctuary Farm and Cresent Island on the eastern side of the lake are good places to see them.
 A word of warning – Cape buffalos have a reputation for suffering a severe lack of humour, taking on anything they dislike.
 They can charge at great speed when they feel threatened – making them the most feared animal on any walking safari!